Pikaday/Pikaday/README.md

 * `yearSuffix` additional text to append to the year in the title
 * `showMonthAfterYear` render the month after year in the title (default `false`)
 * `showDaysInNextAndPreviousMonths` render days of the calendar grid that fall in the next or previous months to the current month instead of rendering an empty table cell (default: false)
+* `convertDateToMinOrMaxDate` If minDate or maxDate is supplied then by default `setDate` function will convert date to minDate, if passed date is less than minDate, or convert date to maxDate, if passed date is greater than maxDate.
+Set this to false if you dont want this behaviour. (default: true)
 * `numberOfMonths` number of visible calendars
 * `mainCalendar` when `numberOfMonths` is used, this will help you to choose where the main calendar will be (default `left`, can be set to `right`).
 Only used for the first display or when a selected date is not already visible
 * `theme` define a classname that can be used as a hook for styling different themes, see [theme example][] (default `null`)